ericatsydney/ericatsydney.github.io/_posts/2016-12-09-object-oriented-programming-php.markdown

 Namespace
 =========
-Namespace is the way to avoid the name collision.
+Namespace is the way to avoid the name collision. `namespace`, `use` and `as` are the keywords we use Namespace.
+The following is an example to show how to use the namespace.

+{% highlight php%}
 // Define
 namespace App\Lib